Ayaan06/TumorAI/README.md

 # TumorAI - Brain Tumor Type Detection Demo (Not for Medical Use)

 This repository walks through an end-to-end workflow for fine-tuning a ResNet-18 classifier on the Kaggle brain tumor MRI dataset and serving predictions with Gradio.
-The pipeline is tested on Windows with an NVIDIA RTX 3060 using Python and PyTorch. **All predictions are strictly for educational/demo purposes and must never be used to make medical decisions.** A lightweight REST API is planned so others can interact with the model remotely—until then, follow the instructions below to run everything yourself.
+The pipeline is tested on Windows with an NVIDIA RTX 3060 using Python and PyTorch. **All predictions are strictly for educational/demo purposes and must never be used to make medical decisions.** A lightweight REST API is planned so others can interact with the model remotely�until then, follow the instructions below to run everything yourself.

 ---